 Out of state company + less than $20k start-up costs = Think Twice!

 Federal prosecutors are simply too busy to handle these types of cases, unless they are “of great importance or of great interest to the press and public”.
-(Source)
+(Sourced, but source no longer available)

 Be aware of the business laws in the state where the company is located.